top of page

 • Vehicle purchases should be reported.
 Most business auto policies will include basic automatic coverage for a limited number of days, but your coverage is not automatic for a long-term period.

-• If you paid off a loan or mortgage in the past year, you need to contact your agent as the lending clause needs to be removed so that you do not have to have that lender sign off on any claim payments at the time of loss.
+• If you paid off a loan or mortgage in the past year, you need to contact your agent, as the lending clause needs to be removed so that you do not have to have that lender sign off on any claim payments at the time of loss.
 THE LENDER DOES NOT LET YOUR AGENT KNOW WHEN A LOAN IS PAID OFF.

 WHO IS ON YOUR TEAM?